 The checkpoints themselves are stored in streams and are often recycled quickly.
 For this reason it is generally recommended that you occasionally run a scavenge process on your servers if using competing consumers.

 As mentioned throughout this guide, there are many pros and cons when comparing client-based vs server-based subscription models.
 The table below summarizes some of these trade offs.

 |Feature||Client Based||Server Based|

 |Clients receive all messages||Yes||No|

-Another tradeoff to consider is that since with a server based subscription the state of the subscription is on the server you can centrally monitor the subscriptions from a single point.
-If they are client based subscriptions this can be done as well providing all your client subscriptions store their state in a particular place but it is left to the user to implement this.
+Another tradeoff to consider is that since a server-based subscription stores the state of the subscription on the server you can centrally monitor the subscriptions from a single point.
+If they are client-based subscriptions you can do this as well providing all your client subscriptions store their state in a particular place but it is left to the user to implement.

-All subscriber state can be monitored within the Event Store.
-This can either be done through the UI (subscriptions tab) or it can be done via the restful API (currently http://yourserver/subscriptions).
-All competing consumer subscriptions can be monitored here and there are some nice dashboards to see what is going on.
+You can monitor all subscriber state within Event Store.
+You can do this through the UI (subscriptions tab) or via the restful API (http://localhost/subscriptions).
+You can monitor all competing consumer subscriptions here, and there are dashboards to see what is going on.